Massimo Sciacca for The New York Times

 Better transportation networks have sharply reduced the time required to ship food abroad.

-For instance, improved roads inhave helped cut the time it takes for goods to go from farms on that continent to stores in to 4 days, compared with 10 days not too many years ago.
+For instance, improved roads in Africa have helped cut the time it takes for goods to go from farms on that continent to stores in Europe to 4 days, compared with 10 days not too many years ago.

-And with far cheaper labor costs in African nations,and have displaced in just a few seasons as important suppliers of tomatoes and salad greens to central Europe.
+And with far cheaper labor costs in African nations, Morocco and Egypt have displaced Spain in just a few seasons as important suppliers of tomatoes and salad greens to central Europe.

-“If there’s an opportunity for cheaper production in terms of logistics or supply it will be taken,” said Ed Moorehouse, a consultant to the food industry in, adding that some of these shifts also create valuable jobs in the developing world.
+“If there’s an opportunity for cheaper production in terms of logistics or supply it will be taken,” said Ed Moorehouse, a consultant to the food industry in London, adding that some of these shifts also create valuable jobs in the developing world.

 The Food Chain